 Mental And Emotional Benefits Of Meditation

-While there are some nervous and anxiety disorders that can be hindered by meditation it is beneficial to many more.
+While there are some neurological and anxiety disorders that can be hindered by meditation it is beneficial to many more.

 The range of emotional benefits from meditation are extensive and include: